Brown Rudnick LLP - The Inside View

 Callbacks

-At this stage, applicants meet with a panel of interviewers that include firm leadership, partners from the practice group and associates.
-The panel interview includes the use of behavioral questions targeting specific competencies; partners may ask questions related to motivation and resilience, whilst associates may ask about the value of inclusion.
+At this stage, applicants meet with a panel of interviewers that include partners and associates from the practice group and firm leadership.
+The panel interview includes the use of behavioral questions targeting specific competencies.
+Candidates may be asked questions related to motivation and resilience or questions related to the firm’s core values.

 Summer program